codingMustache/codingMustache/README.md

 ## Joke of the Day

-what do you call a dog that can do magic tricks? a labracadabrador
+What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+What was the first commerically available computer processor?
- 1. FM Synthesizer
+ 1. TMS 1000
- 2. Programmable Sound Generator (PSG)
+ 2. Intel 4004
- 3. PCM Sampler
+ 3. AMD AM386
- 4. ADPCM Sampler
+ 4. Intel 486SX

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Intel 4004
 </details>